haozhu233/blog/content/post/2019-01-28-connect-arduino-chips-with-r.md

 With this app, you can choose to start/pause, reset, pick different variables and start to collect data into a file.

 One thing to be noted that, since plotly can only take a maximum of 20~25 Hz (20~25 times per second), I added a 40ms (0.04s) delay to every reading.
 You can turn of this behavior by setting `reduce_freq` = `FALSE` but you will be at risk of freezing your R session if your sampling frequency is too high.
 If you really need to collect high frequency sampling data, please use `ar_collect`, which is much simpler to do this job.
+Also, as human beings, we can only see things at around 24Hz while many sensor can give us a maximum of 8000Hz sampling rate.
+I would say just try to be a minimalist when you pick your sampling frequency.

 ## "But I want your accelerometer example..."